Tower: Data Structures in Quantum Superposition: Conclusion

 \section{Conclusion}

-Data structures establish abstractions over mathematical objects, such as lists and sets, that are taken for granted by algorithmicists and ubiquitous in classical programming.
-However, their quantum implementations must satisfy additional properties, and existing quantum programming frameworks to date have left their construction to the developer.
+Data structures establish abstractions over mathematical objects, such as lists and sets, that are taken for granted in the design of algorithms and ubiquitous in classical programming.
+However, data structure implementations suitable under quantum superposition must satisfy additional properties, and existing quantum programming frameworks do not support their construction.

 In this work, we introduce \LangName{}, a language for quantum programming with data structures, and \AllocatorName{}, a memory allocator that operates in quantum superposition, along with \LibraryName{}, a library of abstract data structures, including the first implementation of the set data structure satisfying the requirements laid out by quantum algorithms.
 We hope that the library will be useful for quantum developers and that \LangName{} and \AllocatorName{} will lead to even more useful abstractions.